 Objectives reflect Northcape's expectations of specific behaviour outcomes, where relevant.
-This promotes meaningfully directed conversation and enables us to better track and monitor progress.
-We recognise change can require months or years of engagement.
+This promotes meaningfully directed conversation and enables us to track and monitor progress.
+We recognise a change in corporate behaviour may take place over many months or years.

 c.
 Determine engagement method